 In 1593, after her son Murrough had sided with the English, Granuaile petitioned Queen Elizabeth I for sympathy and support, as she was impoverished and tired of dealing with Bingham’s pursuits.

 The Queen replied with a document entitled, “Eighteen Articles of Interrogatory.”
 This represents the most important written testimony of Granuaile’s life.
 In answer to the queen’s questions, Granuaile detailed her marriages, children, properties, inheritances, and other personal information.

 While Granuaile was waiting to hear from the queen, Tibbot was arrested on charges of treason.
 Granuaile then rushed to London and in an historic meeting with the queen, obtained all her requests, including the release of Tibbot, the right to a portion of her son’s inheritance that had been denied to her as a woman, and the approval to return to the sea.

 While she had convinced the queen that she would only attack incoming ships that threatened Ireland’s security, Bingham wasn’t convinced.
 He sent men to accompany her on her missions, which prevented her from committing any acts of piracy.

 Granuaile lived until her early seventies, and died impoverished at Carraigahowley.
 She was buried at the Cistercian Abbey on Clare Island.
 She died at Rockfleet in 1603.

-You can call in a request to the history hotline at 206-339-7278, thats 206-339-7278.
 You can also email your request to firstname.lastname@example.org.
 And remember to visit the website to learn more about the topics we cover on historypodcast and add yourself to the frapper map.

 - Colin from Ireland says, “Brilliant, Keep up the good work.”